Office hours: Mon - Thurs 08:30 - 18:00

 Iconic wine, gourmet food - and some great walking too!

 To the east of Avignon and its nursery rhyme bridge is an area of extraordinary geological features.
-At the centre lies ‘le Mont Ventoux’ (the windy mountain), beloved – or perhaps not – of Tour de France cyclists, the view of its lonely summit a constant theme to our walking, although we opt for its greener foothills in this less-visited area of Provence.
+At the centre lies ‘le Mont Ventoux’ (the windy mountain), beloved – or perhaps not – of Tour de France cyclists.
+The view of its lonely summit is a constant theme to our walking, although we opt for its greener foothills in this less-visited area of Provence.

 The walk starts in a village perched atop a cliff: medieval Venasque, climbing high for views to the peaks of the ‘Dentelles de Montmirail’ (lace points) where you will walk later in the week.
-From Venasque to Mazan, maybe upgrading to the Marquis de Sade’s former home, tiny Le Barroux, and finally two nights in a top Gigondas restaurant-with-comfortable rooms, your base for an exploration of the Dentelles.
+From Venasque you’ll walk to Mazan, tiny Le Barroux, and finally to a top restaurant with comfortable rooms just outside of Vacqueyras for two nights, your base for an exploration of the Dentelles.
 And of course as this is France, the food and wine are most definitely not of secondary importance.
 Three of the four hotels boast a good kitchen delivering meals of greater or lesser complexity and opportunities for tasting not only the well-known regional wines but also Vacqueyras whites and a variety of ‘marcs’.
-Why not add a night or two in historic Avignon – the Palais des Papes, the bridge and also the fascinating side streets and museums.
+Why not add a night or two in historic Avignon for the Palais des Papes, the bridge and also the fascinating side streets and museums?

 Walked by On Foot staff: Simon, Debbie and Patrick